geosemantica-social/purloined-letter/README.md

 This code provided the analytic foundation for *“The Meaning — A Purloined Letter in Plain Sight”*,
 where the first evidence of **discrete harmonic quantization of meaning** was documented.

-This experiment provides the first empirical evidence that semantic embeddings exhibit measurable geometric structure — the curvature of meaning.

 ---

 ## ⚖️ Tensorial Prediction